riteshsawant-Bose21/qa-tuii-integration-local/apps/firmware-apps/fusion-dsp/README.md

 To clean up the build, simply remove the `build/` directory and its contents.

-### Building for the Variscite i.MX 8M Mini Development Board in Monorepo
+### Building for the Variscite i.MX 8M Mini Development Board

 To build for the Variscite board, you need to have the Variscite SDK and cross-compiler installed (built with Yocto).
 Once it's installed, you